-After you learn the basics of how to advertise on Google and get comfortable with the program, it’s important to learn how to make Google Ads campaigns that generate a strong return on investment (ROI).
+Once you understand the basics of how to advertise on Google and are comfortable with the program, the next step is learning how to create Google Ads that generate a strong return on investment (ROI).

-Let’s go over the tips and bidding strategies you need to create the best Google Ads campaign for your small business.
+Let’s go over the best practices and bidding strategies that will show you how to create an effective Google Ads campaign for your small business.

 One of the best tips for writing Google Ads is simple: know your audience.